abichinger/odoo_cloud_link_docs/drives/drives.md

 ![Cloudlink Drives](../assets/drives.png)

 {: .note }
-Some drives require a Cloudlink extension module.
+Some drives require a Cloudlink extension.
 Select a drive type for more information.

 [Cloudlink]: {% link index.md %}